KusionStack/kusionstack.io/docs/reference/cli/kcl/docgen.md

   """
   ```

-  `----------` indicates that `Attributes` is a title (the length of the symbol `-` is the same as the length of the title), the attribute name and attribute type are separated by a colon `:`, and the description of the attribute is written on another line and increase indentation.
+  `----------` indicates that `Attributes` is a title (the length of the symbol `-` is the same as the length of the title), the attribute name and attribute type are separated by a colon `:`, the description of the attribute is written on another line with indentation.
 The default value of the attribute is separated by a comma `,` after the attribute type, and it is written in the form of `default is {default value}`.
 In addition, it is necessary to indicate whether the attribute is optional/required.
 Write `optional` after the default value for an optional attribute, and write `required` after the default value for a required attribute.

 3. Examples